 What is SEL?

-Social and emotional learning (SEL) is the educational process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible and ethical decisions.
+Social and emotional learning (SEL) is the educational process through which children and adults acquire and effectively apply the context, knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible and ethical decisions.

 Team sports are one of the best places to explicitly practice SEL skills.
 On a team, building long-lasting relationships, setting daily goals, supporting teammates, making ethical decisions, managing emotions in critical and tense situations can be practiced every day for an entire season.